 MP for Worthing West

-Dr Beccy Cooper is the Labour (Co-op) MP for Worthing West, elected on 4 July 2024.
-She currently serves on the Health and Social Care Committee (from 21 October 2024) after previously sitting on the Tobacco and Vapes Bill committee, reflecting a focus on health-related issues in Parliament.
+Dr Beccy Cooper is the Labour and Co-operative MP for Worthing West, elected in July 2024.
+She serves on the Health and Social Care Committee (since October 2024) and previously sat on the Tobacco and Vapes Bill committee in late 2024, reflecting an involvement in health policy.

-Declared financial interests include several miscellaneous entries, two items relating to donations or other support for activities as an MP (including loans), and two records of visits outside the UK.
+She has nine declared financial interests: four miscellaneous entries, three entries related to donations or other support for MP activities (including loans), and two entries for visits outside the UK.

 Generated 21 February 2026